Michelle Legge

 £1,000 - £400 = £600.
 You report £600 in Capital Gains in your Self Assessment Tax Return or through the Capital Gains Tax Service.

 The ATO has updated its guidance on how airdrops are taxed.
-In most cases, like receiving tokens from a marketing campaign, airdrops are treated as ordinary income and subject to Income Tax.
+In most cases, like receiving tokens from a marketing campaign, airdrops are treated as ordinary income and are subject to Income Tax.

 There is one key exception to the usual rules, and that’s initial allocation airdrops.
 In this case, the ATO does not treat the airdrop as ordinary income or as a capital gain when you receive it.